Rethinking Cardiac Lead Design

 Published clinical data from large registries and multicenter trials paint a clear picture: lead extraction remains high-risk, and the problem is growing.

-Bongiorni et al., Eur Heart J, 2017
+ELECTRa Registry, Bongiorni et al., Eur Heart J, 2017

-Kusumoto et al., HRS Expert Consensus, 2017
+HRS Expert Consensus, Kusumoto et al., 2017

 The extraction risk escalates with time.